CQCL/hugr/specification/hugr.md

 with a port have the same type; thus a port has a well-defined type, matching that of its adjoining edges.
 The incoming and outgoing ports of a node are (separately) ordered.

-The sequences of incoming and outgoing port types of a node constitute its _signature_.
-This signature may include the types of both `Value` and `Static` edges, with `Static` edges following `Value` edges in the ordering.
+The sequences of incoming and outgoing port types (carried on `Value` edges) of a node constitute its _signature_.

 Note that the locality is not fixed or even specified by the signature.